junhan/learnmachinelearning/doc/aws-notes.md

 ## AWS DeepLens: A New Way to Learn Machine Learning

-# AWS reinvent 2018 notes
+# AWS re:Invent 2018 notes
 several topics are interesting:
 - serverless architecture based on lambda
 - machine learning with sagemaker